• Mental Health

 Our key findings were:

 • The provider did not have safe processes and procedures to manage and monitor blank controlled drug prescriptions.
-We were told that multiple staff had access to the key safe and therefore potentially to the prescriptions.
+We were told on the day of the inspection that more than one person had access to the key safe to obtain keys to a variety of filing cabinets including those containing blank controlled prescriptions in the building.
 We were not able to determine if any prescriptions were missing.

 • We were told following the inspection that staff who had access to the controlled prescriptions did not have the personal identity number of the prescriber.
 This was not an adequate control measure, if the scripts were stolen, they could be passed on to someone else externally who knows the personal number for other prescribers working for another service.
 Controlled drug prescriptions are not dispensed in a particular locality, so can and are transported to different areas of the country.

-• Managers and the principal prescriber undertook audits into prescribing practice; however, we saw multiple examples where there were discrepancies about the dose, strength or formulation which did not detail the management actions with the prescriber.
+• Managers and the primary dispenser undertook audits into prescribing practice; however, we saw several examples where audits had identified where there were discrepancies about the dose, strength or formulation of prescriptions which did not describe management actions with the prescriber.
 We also saw instances where prescriptions were not signed or dated, this is a legal requirement.

 • Managers did not always ensure staff treated patients with dignity and respect.
-We saw an entry in meeting minutes whereby patients who had made more than one complaint cited as “repeat offenders.”
+We saw an entry in complaints meeting minutes whereby patients who had made more than one complaint were cited as “repeat offenders".

 • Managers provided a monthly update of learning points from complaints and incidents.